 Cryptocurrency trading: Portugal overview

-Recent statements released by the financial authorities have clarified the official stance of cryptocurrency laws, going a long way towards cementing Portugal’s place as one of the top countries for cryptocurrency traders and investors.
+Recent statements released by the financial authorities have clarified the official stance of cryptocurrency laws (including Portugal crypto tax regulations), going a long way towards cementing Portugal’s place as one of the top countries for cryptocurrency traders and investors.

 Economic stability and innovation makes Portugal a hotspot for businesses

 Since the financial crisis, successive governments in Portugal have introduced a number of incentives to encourage investment in the country.
 The result?
 Today Portugal’s economy is in better shape than it has been for decades.

 This is largely due to a few very successful measures that have brought billions of euros worth of investment to Portugal, as well as a sudden surge in popularity in the country’s tourism sector.

 The Golden Visa program, in particular, has been responsible for at least €4 bn euros worth of investment in Portuguese real estate, and the non-habitual tax regime has helped to bring many professionals of high cultural and economic worth to the country.

 Low living costs and high quality of life make Portugal an excellent place to live and start a business and has attracted many entrepreneurs and professionals from across the globe.
 Both the economy and the real estate market have been undergoing periods of stable growth, and are forecast to continue in the coming years.